ogoffart/vptr/README.md

                                                    ╏         ╏
 ```

-Other language such as C++ implements that differently: in C++, each instance of a dynamic class
+Other languages such as C++ implements that differently: in C++, each instance of a dynamic class
 has a pointer to the virtual table, inside of the class.
-So the pointer are just normal
+So just a normal pointer to the base class
-pointers.
+is enough to do dynamic dispatch

-Both approach have pros and cons: in Rust, the object themselves are a bit smaller as they
+Both approaches have pros and cons: in Rust, the object themselves are a bit smaller as they
 do not have a pointer to the virtual table.
 They can also implement trait from other crates
 which would not work in C++ as it would have to somehow put the pointer to the virtual table
 inside the object.
 But rust pointer to trait are twice as big as normal pointer.
 Which is